Monica Curro

 Photo by Belinda Strodder.

-In 2013, Cassomenos was a grand finalist and recipient of both the Second Grand Prize and the Chamber Music Prize in the prestigious International Telekom Beethoven Piano Competition Bonn (Germany).
-He has been a grand finalist and prize winner in various other competitions.
+In 2013, Cassomenos was a grand finalist and recipient of both the Second Grand Prize and the Chamber Music Prize at the International Telekom Beethoven Piano Competition Bonn.
+He studied on full scholarship at Melbourne University and the Australian National Academy of Music, mentored by Stephen McIntyre, Margarita Krupina, Ian Munro, and Michael Kieran Harvey.

-Cassomenos is a founding member of acclaimed ensemble PLEXUS, with violinist Monica Curro and clarinetist Philip Arkinstall.
-Since launching in 2014, the ensemble has commissioned and premiered over 100 new works.
+Cassomenos is a founding member of acclaimed ensemble PLEXUS, which since launching in 2014 has commissioned and premiered over 110 new works.

-Stefan is generously supported by Kawai Australia.
+Cassomenos is generously supported by Kawai Australia.